 Janelia Fluor® 549, SE

-Fluorescent dye; supplied as an NHS ester for coupling to primary amine groups.
-Compatible with self-labeling tag systems, e.g. HaloTag® and SNAP-tag®.
-Suitable for confocal fluorescent imaging and super resolution microscopy (SRM) techniques, such as dSTORM (live and fixed cells).
+Janelia Fluor® 549, SE is a yellow fluorescent dye; supplied as an NHS ester for coupling to primary amine groups.
+NHS ester can be converted to relevant substrate for use in self-labeling tag systems, e.g. HaloTag® and SNAP-tag®.
+Suitable for confocal fluorescent imaging and super resolution microscopy (SRM) techniques, such as dSTORM (live and fixed cells) and STED.
+Also suitable for flow cytometry.
 Cell permeable.
 Excitation maximum = 549 nm; emission maximum = 571 nm; Quantum yield = 0.88; Extinction coefficient = 101,000 M-1cm-1; A280 correction factor is 0.169.
-Janelia Fluor® 646 SE (Cat.No.
-6148) also available.

 HaloTag is a trademark of Promega Corporation, and SNAP-tag is a trademark of New England BioLabs, Inc.